 The Washington Post reported the girl's death on Thursday.

 "Unfortunately, despite our best efforts and the best efforts of the medical team treating the child, we were unable to stop this tragedy from occurring," the Department of Homeland Security said, reported NBC News.

-Jakelin's father reportedly told media she fell ill and began vomiting.
+Jakelin's father told media she fell ill and began vomiting.

-The group of migrants were then transported by bus from Antelope Wells to a border station in Lordsburg, New Mexico.
+The group of migrants were transported by bus from Antelope Wells to a border station in Lordsburg, N.M.
 When they arrived 90 minutes later, she was not breathing.
-Emergency workers revived her twice before transporting her by air to an El Paso, Texas hospital.
-She died Dec.8 of cardiac arrest.
+Emergency workers revived her twice before transporting her by air to an El Paso, Texas, hospital.
+She died Dec.
+8 of cardiac arrest.

 "As we have repeatedly said, traveling north illegally into the United States is extremely dangerous.
 Drug cartels, human smugglers and the elements pose deadly risks to anyone who attempts to cross the border illegally.
 Once again, we are begging parents to not put themselves or their children at risk by attempting to enter illegally.
 Please, we are begging you, present yourselves and your children at a port of entry and seek to enter legally and safely."

 In a statement on the U.S. Customs website, CBP Commissioner Kevin McAleenan said, "Despite our trained EMT agents' best efforts fighting for Jakelin's life, and the work of the Hidalgo County and Providence Children's Hospital medical teams treating her, we were unable to rescue her."

 The CBP also says the girl "reportedly had not eaten or consumed water for several days" while traveling with the group of migrants to the United States.

 McAleenan added, "We welcome the Department of Homeland Security's investigation and will review the incident operationally to learn from this tragedy."

 The Office of Inspector General plans to investigate the incident, according to NBC News.